Skip to content

 Thumbs Down

-This way, the example is registered in AIExamples.txt, which will be used with each subsequent call to AI as a reference:
+This way, the example is registered in AIExamples.txt, which will be used with each subsequent call to the AI as a reference:

 Wrong Example